Scalability and robustness of spectral embedding: landmark diffusion is all you need: Numerical Results

 \section{Numerical Results}

 {

-To illustrate how the Roseland performs, in addition to showing the dimension reduction and geometric recovery results, we also compare the results with the Nystr\"om extension and the HKC.
-For a fair comparison, in all the following simulations, the subset used in the Nystr\"om extension and the reference set used in the HKC to embed the dataset are the same as the landmark set used in the Roseland.
-As a result, the ranks of the matrices associated with the Roseland, the HKC and the Nystr\"om extension are the same. {All of the simulations were done on a Linux machine with 4-core 3.5Ghz i5 CPUs and 16GB memory.}
+To illustrate how Roseland performs, in addition to showing the dimension reduction and geometric recovery results, we also compare the results with the Nystr\"om extension and HKC.
+For a fair comparison, in all the following simulations, the subset used in the Nystr\"om extension and the reference set used in HKC to embed the dataset are the same as the landmark set used in Roseland.
+As a result, the ranks of the matrices associated with Roseland, HKC and the Nystr\"om extension are the same. {All of the simulations were done on a Linux machine with 4-core 3.5Ghz i5 CPUs and 16GB memory.} {The Matlab code used in this paper can be found in \url{https://github.com/shenchaojerry/Roseland_code} for the reproducibility issue.}